larobertson/thecookirator/_PRESS-RELEASE.md

  -->

 ## Heading ##
+The Cookirator
   > Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
+Cookie Monster's favorite app
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
+Rate and save your favorite cookies to crush your next craving
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
+Know just how far away your favorite cookies are from you!
   > Describe the problem your product solves.

 ## Solution ##